ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 ## Notes

-[^maximum-dimensions]:Backgrounds which are also used as storyboard images may follow [the storyboard images rule for maximum dimensions](/wiki/Ranking_Criteria#rules.7) instead.
+[^maximum-dimensions]: Backgrounds which are also used as storyboard images may follow [the storyboard images rule for maximum dimensions](/wiki/Ranking_Criteria#rules.7) instead.